 Conformance level satisfied.

 User agent information: The name of the user agent and sufficient additional information to specify the version (e.g. vendor name, version number (or version range), required patches or updates, human language of the user interface or documentation).
-Note: If the user agent is a collection of software components (e.g. a browser and extentions or plugins), then the name and version information must be provided separately for each component, although the conformance claim will treat them as a whole.
+Note: If the user agent is a collection of software components (e.g. a browser and extensions or plugins), then the name and version information must be provided separately for each component, although the conformance claim will treat them as a whole.
 As stated above, the Claimant has sole responsibility for the conformance claim, not the developer of any of the software components.

-Included Technologies: A list of the web content technologies (including version numbers) rendered by the user agent that the Claimant is including in the conformance claim.
+Included Technologies: A list of the web content technologies (including version numbers) rendered by the user agent that the claimant is including in the conformance claim.
 By including a web content technology, the Claimant is claiming that the user agent meets the requirements of UAAG 2.0 during the rendering of web content using that web content technology.
 Note 1: Web content technologies may be a combination of constituent web content technologies.
 For example, an image technology (e.g. PNG) might be listed together with a markup technology (e.g. HTML) since web content in the markup technology is used make web content in the image technology accessible (e.g. a PNG graph is made accessible using an HTML table).

 Excluded Technologies: A list of any web content technologies produced by the user agent that the Claimant is excluding from the conformance claim.
 The user agent is not required to meet the requirements of UAAG 2.0 during the production of the web content technologies on this list.

-Declarations: For each success criterion: A declaration of whether or not the success criterion has been satisfied; or A declaration that the success criterion is not applicable and a rationale for why not.
+Declarations: For each success criterion: A declaration of whether or not the success criterion has been satisfied; or a declaration that the success criterion is not applicable and a rationale for nonapplicability.

 Platform(s): The platform (s) upon which the user agent was evaluated: For user agent platform(s) (used to evaluate web-based user agent user interfaces): provide the name and version information of the user agent(s).
-For platforms that are not user agents (used to evaluate non-web-based user agent user interfaces) provide: The name and version information of the platform(s) (e.g.operating system , etc.) and the name and version of the platform accessibility service(s) employed.
+For platforms that are not user agents (used to evaluate non-web-based user agent user interfaces) provide: The name and version information of the platform(s) (e.g..operating system , etc.) and the name and version of the platform accessibility service(s) employed.

 Optional Components of an UAAG 2.0 Conformance Claim